Emoji Counter

 Related: Instagram Word Counter, LinkedIn Word Counter, X / Twitter Word Counter.

-- 1Paste your text with emojis
+- 1Paste the full text

-- 2Check your emoji count
+- 2Check emoji count

-- 3Check total character count
+- 3Check total character cost

 When Not to Use This Tool